thierrymoudiki/thierrymoudiki.github.io/_posts/2025-05-26-api-calls-techtonique.md

 We'll walk through examples using two classic datasets:
 - The Iris dataset for multi-class classification
 - The Breast Cancer dataset for binary classification

+The input files can be found in <a href="https://github.com/Techtonique/datasets/tree/main/tabular/classification">Techtonique/datasets</a>    (the ones with names ending with 2 specify a training set index).

 Each example will show how to:
 - Make API calls with proper authentication